zhangxiangping/wsr_project/README.md

 2. python word2vec.py       //obtaining word embedding for word in vocabulary.
 (This isn't word2vec baseline method, just a step in the proposed method)

 3. python wsr.py       //obtaining web service representation based on step 2.
+And evaluating the result of the proposed method.

 This repo only contain wsr project code!
 The code of baseline methods can be found as following: